Coastal Academy Trust

 KES students…

-• To promote the human and physical characteristics of places across the world that make our planet unique.
+• engage with the human and physical characteristics of places across the world that make our planet unique.

-• to enable learners to be confident to understand and ask questions about their local environment and the wider world around them.
+• develop into confident learners and ask questions about their local environment and the wider world around them.

 KES students…

-• To discover opportunities for further learning after formal education at all key stages.
+• discover opportunities for further learning after formal education at all key stages.

-• To appreciate that there are actions and consequences that can impact the world around us.
+• appreciate that there are actions and consequences that can impact the world around us

 KES students…

-• To consider post 16 and post 18 educational and career options relating to geography.
+• will consider post 16 and post 18 educational and career options relating to geography.

-• To be involved in geography related activities to develop individual cultural capital.
+• actively engaged in geography related activities to develop individual cultural capital.

 Key Stage 3